yangshiteng/DS05---NeuralNetwork/README.md

 Recurrent neural networks (RNNs) are identified by their feedback loops.
 These learning algorithms are primarily leveraged when using time-series data to make predictions about future outcomes, such as stock market predictions or sales forecasting.

+# 4. Neural Networks vs Deep Learning

+Deep Learning and neural networks tend to be used interchangeably in conversation, which can be confusing.
+As a result, it’s worth noting that the “deep” in deep learning is just referring to the depth of layers in a neural network.
+A neural network that consists of more than three layers (or more than one hidden layer), which would be inclusive of the inputs and the output—can be considered a deep learning algorithm.
+A neural network that only has two or three layers is just a basic neural network.